Binozo/GoStableDiffusion/README.md

 #### Installing

-Now you have to install the shared library to your system
+Now you have to install the shared library to your system.
+Either you place it at the same folder as your executable, or you install it system-wide:

 > [!NOTE]
 > Keep in mind you need to ship the shared library with your application.